 Marie Kondo suggests in her best selling book, The Magic of Tidying Up, to express thankfulness for use of that item as you bin it.

-Personally, if I am letting go of an item that has had a lot of sentimental value attached to it, I might wrap that item up before putting it in the rubbish bin.
+For me if I am letting go of an item that has had a lot of sentimental value attached to it, I might wrap that item up carefully before putting it in the rubbish bin.
 I find it makes it easier!

-As mentioned above, option 2 or donating things should not be an excuse to avoid deciding to put your treasured but worn out stuff into the bin.
+As mentioned above, the availability to donate things should not be an excuse to avoid putting your treasured but worn out stuff into the bin.

-But anything that is in great condition still can be donated or given away such as:
+But anything that is in great condition can be donated or given away.
+Items such as:

 - board games